baicaiking0422/ColorConnect-3-GBFTS/README.md

 * *Use Python 2.7*
 * Type `python solve_color_connect.py input_p1.txt`
 * Tested and working on OS X, Unix, and Windows
+* NOTE: 'output' directory must be created in same directory as solve_color_connect.py for script to function

 #### Output
 `180088` <- solution took 180088 **_microseconds_**